DHenson1337/SBA-316-Mini-Game-Website/README.md

 # SBA-316-Mini-Game-Website

+(To start the server, go to the server dir, in the console type nodemon server.js!)
 HI!

-This repo contains my attempt at making my first set of interactive MiniGames utilizing HTML, CSS and Javascript
+This repo contains my attempt at making my first set of interactive MiniGames utilizing HTML, CSS and Javascript and now Express!

 It features games such as